grassynull33/project2-game/README.md

 Include a one or two screenshots of main UI/UX points of your app and how it solves a problem

 ## Technologies Used
-You can give a brief listing of the technologies you've learned and applied here
 - Unity
 - MySQL
 - Sequelize